eneszzeybek/Deep-Learning/README.md

 Data Source : https://www.kaggle.com/shrutimechlearn/churn-modelling

 In conclusion we have used ANN method to perform binary classification of customers for leaving the bank or not.
-We have provided ANN model with the best accuracy value of ~ 0.85 upon tuning.
+We have provided ANN model with the best accuracy value of ~ 0.85 upon tuning..